AscendingPassage.com HOME PAGE.

 of stone which you scarcely dare to contemplate.
 One hesitates to

-small and as easy to crush as an insect.
+small, as easy to crush as an insect.
 The silence grows

 preternaturally solemn.
 The stars through all the gaps in the fearful